Panesico/ft_irc/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3) - see the [LICENSE](LICENSE) file for details.
-This license ensures that the code remains open source and that any modifications or distributions of the code also remain open source, in line with the 42 school philosophy.